MaestroThe UI design product. | Form Builder | 22.04 This feature was introduced in 22.04.

 Maestro comes with the Page Controller (Avalon) component, which is a container for all application's pages, allowing form users to navigate them in a certain order as per a user onboarding flow.
 Page Controller (Avalon) only accepts the Page Groups (Avalon) and Pages (Avalon) components as they have additional properties.
 If you don't use the Avalon Template, you can use the Page Controller component.

-The Page Controller (Avalon) allows you to implement different types of page transitions to help form users understand where each page of a single-page application ends and another page begins.
-This functionality improves Maestro form accessibility.
+Page transitions help form users understand where each page of a single-page application ends and another page begins, which greatly improve Maestro form accessibility.

 The following properties are available to the Page Controller component: